 Jack Kerouac spent years scribbling down notes for On The Road in his various journals before he actually sat down at a typewriter and got on with it.
 He went from one extreme to another, though.
 He decided that having to stop for anything would be an unwelcome distraction in his creative process, so he procured a single 120-foot scroll of paper, and thus began typing his manuscript.
 His work poured forth, and he wrote the entire draft in what was effectively a single burst, barely stopping for food and water.
 When he was done, he just rolled it back up, and marched on down to his editor’s office.
 Of course, his sensible editor told Kerouac that he was out of his mind, and he’d need to type it up on normal pages in order for them to edit it – in response, Kerouac threw a tanty and stormed out.

 Kerouac was also highly superstitious (about his writing, but also life in general).
 He tried out various rituals to get the creative juices flowing: writing only by candlelight, writing by a full moon, praying before sitting down to write, standing on his head (yes, really).
 Clearly, something worked, because he is now considered the darling of the Beat generation literary movement.
+Read my full review of On The Road here.

 Maya Angelou & Her Hotel Room

 Maya Angelou took Virginia Woolf’s maxim (that a woman needs a room of one’s own) to the next level.
 She rented a hotel room in her hometown by the month, and used it as her “study”.
 At 6:30AM each morning, she would head over there and spend the morning writing.
-She specifically requested that management remove all paintings and decorative items from the room (too distracting), and forbid housekeeping staff from cleaning the room (lest they inadvertently throw away a scrap of paper containing a line of genius).
+She specifically requested that management remove all paintings and decorative items from the room (too distracting), and forbade housekeeping staff from cleaning the room (lest they inadvertently throw away a scrap of paper containing a line of genius).
 She stocked the room herself with a thesaurus, a dictionary, the Bible, and a few crossword puzzles; she believed her “Big Mind” would sort out problems in her work if she kept her “Little Mind” occupied with something else.

 Of course, she never actually slept there.
 She would leave around 2:00PM, run her errands, and then review the pages she’d written that day at home after dinner.
 She is cited as saying she’d inevitably scrap most of them, but keep the process up until she had about fifty good pages that she was happy with.
 And that’s how her work was born.
+Read my full review of I Know Why The Caged Bird Sings here.

 Aaron Sorkin & His Broken Nose